ioccc-src/winner/1998/df/README.md

 this function.
 Similarly, Most indexing operations have been changed to this form; and I tried to write each such operation different.

+## Copyright and CC BY-SA 4.0 License:

+This file is Copyright (c) 2023 by Landon Curt Noll.
+All Rights Reserved.
+You are free to share and adapt this file under the terms this license:

+    Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)

+For more information, see: https://creativecommons.org/licenses/by-sa/4.0/